pwr-Solaar/Solaar/docs/installation.md

 If the desktop notifications bindings are also installed (`gir1.2-notify-0.7` for Debian/Ubuntu), you will also get desktop notifications when devices come online/go offline.
-For gnome-shell/Unity support, you also need to have `gir1.2-appindicator3-0.1` installed in Debian/Ubuntu.
+For GNOME Shell/Budgie Desktop/KDE/XFCE support, you also need to have `gir1.2-ayatanaappindicator3-0.1` installed in Debian/Ubuntu.
+Although it is recommended to install and use `gir1.2-ayatanaappindicator3-0.1` if it is available, you can also use `gir1.2-appindicator3-0.1` if necessary (e.g., for Unity in Ubuntu).

 ### Downloading